redouane-bouazza/redouane-bouazza.github.io/index.md

 ## Internship: Solving image inverse problems using Variational Autoencoders
 ### Bordeaux Institute of Mathematics (IMB) | May 2022- Aug 2022
-* Building classification machine learning models on the latent space of the VD-VAE
+* Building classification machine learning models on the latent space of the VD-VAE using Pytorch
 * Adding semantic control via latent code manipulation for the task of attribute modification applied to face editing: [Attribute Manipulation](https://redouane-b.github.io/Attribute_Manipulation--Public--/)
 * Generating High Resolution realistic images from a